AndersDeath/diary2/README.md

 # 22 August 2022 - Monday - Saint-Petersburg

 This day was a full of business.
+I bought an insurance for the car.
+Also I finished a lot of planned tasks including creating of the new category in my TG channel.
+It's knock from the future